So, it's a good question to ask. If I hire Cuddigan Law to represent me, what is it going to cost?

 Unlike many other professionals, we do not charge any upfront fees when we take your case.
 We work on a contingency basis which means we only get paid if we win your case and Social Security pays you a lump sum in back payments.

 In Social Security disability cases, fees are limited by law to no more than 25 percent of the back payments and our fee is capped at 6 thousand dollars.
-So you pay the lesser of 25 percent or 6 thousand dollars.
-For example if we win your case and your lump sum in back payments is 40 thousand dollars, our fee is only 6 thousand dollars because it is capped.
-If your case is appealed beyond the first administrative law judge hearing, the 6 thousand dollar cap is removed and we may receive 25 percent of the lump sum.
+So you pay the lesser of 25% or $7,200.
+For example if we win your case and your lump sum in back payments is $40,000, our fee is only $7,200 dollars because it is capped.
+If your case is appealed beyond the first administrative law judge hearing, the cap is removed and we may receive 25% of the lump sum.

 Typically there are a few incidental costs, separate from attorney fees, which we incur on your behalf as we prepare your case, like the costs of getting your medical records for example.
 Those expenses will have to be repaid at the end of your case whether you win your case or not.